Scientific Name

 Fertilizing: Give your A. chiapensis a small amount of fertilizer in the spring during the first two years.
 After that, established plants seem to take care of themselves.

-Repotting: If you notice your A. chiapensis becoming pot-bound, repot it with fresh soil in a new pot that is just slightly larger than the old one.
+Repotting: If you notice your A. chiapensis becoming pot-bound, repot it with fresh soil in a pot slightly larger than the old one.
 Give the plant a week or so to readjust before you water it again.

 Propagation: Since it can take years to produce seeds, A. chiapensis is usually propagated by offsets.
 The best time to remove the offsets is in spring and summer.
 Sow the seeds in spring.